-When you started dating your partner, maybe you saw his clingy ways as "endearing" and "romantic."
+When you started dating your partner and you were in a new relationship, maybe you saw his clingy ways as "endearing" and "romantic."
 You may have believed he must really love you because he's so attentive.
 Unbeknown to you, (your clingy boyfriend at the time) has trust issues and was keeping tabs on you.
 Where you thought he wanted to spend all his free time with you because he's "in love," he struggled spending time away from you due to trust.
-The telltale signs were there, but you didn't see (or want to see) them.
+The tell tale signs were there, but you didn't see (or want to see) them.

 Maybe your partner encouraged you to move in together (or even get married) very early in the relationship because "you're the one!"

 Before you knew it, you were "swept off your feet" and living together, or saying, "I do!"